Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 ### Interrupts

 Interrupts are special kinds of functions that can only be called by the processor itself.
 Interrupts are declared just like functions, but then with an `interrupt` keyword instead of `function`.
 They also have no arguments.
 The `return` statement in the interrupt will also be replaced by the special interrupt return instruction when compiled.
+Ending with `continue` will re-enable the interrupt and then behaves the same as a `return` (it does not loop automatically!).

 ## Main function (`main()`)